porcherface/cut-wars/README.txt

-if you want to run or reuse the code:
+if you want to run or reuse some parts of the code:
 - first of all, u need these three useful dudes

 $ pip3 install pygame